hnmns/Static-Visualization-Project/visualization/inkscape_changelist.md

     * Bois Forte Reservation and Off-Reservation Trust Land
     * Mille Lacs Reservation and Off-Reservation Trust Land
         * Also split in 2000
+* Reservations were attributed to states based on where their nations' gaming facilities were located
+    * This could lead to conflicts if two nations on the same reservations open facilities in different states' borders (Navajo, Colorado River Reservations both have land within multiple states)

 1. Median income vs. number of gaming facilities scatter plot